1N4148 Small

 right.
 The wire on the left is the anode and the wire on

-something like +0.65V, which is the forward voltage (Vf) of a
+which is the forward voltage (Vf) of a standard silicon signal

 You could get confused, because in the circuit, positive